 Zed's codebase spans a very wide range of concerns.
 From shader code running on the GPU to WASM binaries supporting real-time collaboration in the cloud.
 We love to take ownership of our abstractions.
 But the software you own can end up owning you, especially in the era of agents.
 It takes a special kind of engineer to navigate the trade-offs involved in moving quickly with quality while maintaining ownership of the full stack.

+The first 90 days at Zed aren't a slow ramp: you're in the work immediately.
 Early on, engineers land a first PR and demo it on Demo Fridays, explaining what changed and why.
-At the same time, they're pairing: thinking out loud, working through problems together, building in real time.
+They're also pairing with other developers (in Zed!) to think out loud, work through problems, and build in real time.

 Most software stacks are assembled from other people's abstractions.
 Zed is vertically integrated: we own the rendering, the UI framework, the editor, the collaboration protocol, and the cloud.
-That means fewer black boxes — but it also means every engineer has to think about how the whole system fits together.
+That means fewer black boxes, but it also means every engineer has to think about how the whole system fits together.
 The goal isn't depth in one layer.
 It's minimizing the total complexity of everything we own.

 Some examples:

-For many engineers, this is the biggest adjustment — thinking out loud, sharing half-formed opinions, being challenged, changing direction with another person in the loop the whole time.
+For many engineers, this is the biggest adjustment: thinking out loud, sharing half-formed opinions, being challenged, changing direction with another person in the loop the whole time.

 Some of what that looks like in practice: